with Jeremy Westcott –

 So what was Jesus’ point in this story of sheep and goats?
 ‘Brothers’ was a term used by Jews to refer exclusively to other Jews.
 Again (as throughout these chapters of Matthew’s gospel) I would suggest that in His love He was setting out a warning to the religious-yet-unbelieving Jews, especially the leaders, who instead of serving ‘the least of these my brothers’ (the believing Jews) would imprison and kill them instead.

 Lazarus and the rich man

-We touched on this before, and for an in-depth look into this parable we recommend Brad Jersak’s analysis in Hell in a Handbasket.
+We touched on this before, and for an in-depth look into this parable we recommend Brad Jersak’s analysis in Putting Hell Back in the Handbasket.

 The context of Luke 16 is all about wealth and true riches.
 In the verses immediately preceding this parable Luke tells us that the Pharisees were lovers of money.
 Jesus is not offering a treatise on the afterlife, but a warning about putting your trust in riches and failing to help the poor.
 Jesus quite literally means that the rich and poor of that age will see a reversal of fortunes in the next.
 Losing your soul for temporal gain is the cost of materialism and the results of living a DIY self-righteous life (Matt 16:26).